A Multi-Modal Explainability Approach for Human-Aware Robots in Multi-Party Conversation: Methods

 \subsection{Design of the attention-based explainable AE model}

 The development of our explainable AE model consists of two steps: in the first step, we focus on enhancing the classification accuracy with respect to the previous SOTA in the same task \citep{mazzola}, which represents our baseline (see Paragraph~\ref{sec:baseline}).
-This way, we obtain a first model, which we refer to as Improved Addressee Estimation (IAE) model.
-In the second step, we modify this model with inherently explainable modules based on attention (see Paragraph~\ref{sec:attention}) to extract additional information during addressee estimation.
-We refer to the second model as Explainable Addressee Estimation (XAE) model.
+This way, we obtain a first model, which we refer to as the Improved Addressee Estimation (IAE) model.
+In the second step, we modify this model using inherently explainable modules based on attention (see Paragraph~\ref{sec:attention}) to extract additional information during addressee estimation.
+We refer to the second model as Explainable Addressee Estimation (XAE) model\footnote{The implementation can be found here: \url{https://github.com/iveta331/Explainable-Addressee-Estimation}}.